rlivingsus/misc/AllBooks.md

 - Liu, Cixin: Remembrance of Earth's Past series ~~1) The Three-Body Problem~~, 2) The Dark Forest, 3) Death's End; To Hold up the Sky; Supernova ERA
 - Liu, Ken: Dandelion Dynasty: The Armies of Those I Love; Invisible Planets
 - Liu, Simu: We were Dreamers
 - Livingston, Jessica: Founders at Work
+- Livingston, Michael: Origins of the Wheel of Time
 - Lloyd-Jones, Emily: Illusive
 - Lockwood, Charles: Tragedy at Honda
 - Loewen, James: Lies my Teacher Told Me